 Newton was the first city in Greater Boston to adopt MBTA 3A zoning.
 The Village Center Overlay District passed City Council in December 2023, and after a contested process and some technical revisions, the state confirmed Newton's full compliance with the MBTA Communities Act in 2025.
 The overlay applies to designated districts in several of Newton's village centers, allowing multifamily housing by right at meaningful densities in places where the old zoning required a special permit or blocked it outright.
 For owners and investors in the village centers, this is the single biggest zoning change in Newton in decades.
 We wrote a full breakdown of Newton's MBTA 3A zoning and what it means for parcels.

 Newton is the corridor's flagship market for family buyers and one of the most resilient long term investment markets in Greater Boston.
 For buyers, the village structure is both the opportunity and the complexity: the right buyer pairs the right village with the right school feeder, and pricing rewards that precision.
 For sellers, well priced homes in the right villages still see multiple offers despite the 2025 correction, and Newton's school district and transit fundamentals have not changed.
 For multifamily investors, the new 3A zoning has opened by right multifamily across multiple village center districts, which is the most meaningful zoning change Newton has seen in a generation.
-The combination of top schools, the best transit profile in the corridor, low property tax rates (around 0.98 percent, among the lowest of the suburbs), and the new 3A overlay makes Newton one of the most defensible long term investment markets in the region.
+The combination of top schools, the best transit profile in the corridor, a FY2026 residential tax rate of $9.69 per $1,000 that is among the lowest in the inner suburbs (City of Newton), and the new 3A overlay makes Newton one of the most defensible long term investment markets in the region.
+One honest caveat on taxes: unlike Watertown, Waltham, and Brookline, Newton does not offer a general owner occupant residential exemption, so when you weigh Newton against those towns, compare the effective bill, not the rate alone.
+Investors who acquire multifamily in the village centers can lean on our property management team for leasing and operations.

 PH Realty Group works with buyers, sellers, and investors across Newton, with significant ongoing activity in the village centers and corridor multifamily.
-If you are evaluating a purchase, looking to sell, or trying to understand what your property is worth in the current market, reach out directly.
+If you are deciding who to hire, our Newton realtors page explains how we work at the village level.
+If you are buying, start with our current listings.
+If you are selling, find out what your property is worth.
+Either way, reach out directly to talk through your situation.

 What is the median home price in Newton?
 The median sale price in Newton runs between $1.5 and $1.85 million depending on the village and time of year.
 Single family homes average around $1.9 million, condos around $685,000, and luxury homes in Chestnut Hill, Waban, and Newton Centre commonly exceed $2.5 million.